Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="extension-of-the-node-view">Extension of the NodeView.ts</h3>

 The `expand` method is changed to handle [child-parent/parent-child relation layout constraint](#child-parent-or-parent-child-layout-constraint).

+> **Warning** \
-At the moment, the implementation only supports [child-parent relationships](#parent-child-or-child-parent-hierarchical-relationship-glossary), but it's easy to add support for [parent-child relationship](#parent-child-or-child-parent-hierarchical-relationship-glossary) as well.
+> At the moment, the implementation only supports [child-parent relationships](#parent-child-or-child-parent-hierarchical-relationship-glossary), but it's easy to add support for [parent-child relationship](#parent-child-or-child-parent-hierarchical-relationship-glossary) as well.

 <h3 id="extension-of-the-view-options">Extension of the ViewOptions.ts</h3>

-This component is extended with the `isHierarchyView` attribute to indicate if the visual style of the parent node needs to be changed.
+This component is extended with the `isHierarchicalView` attribute to indicate if the visual style of the parent node needs to be changed.
 See [Extension of the GraphAreaStylesheetMixin.ts](#extension-of-the-graphareastylesheetmixin) for more details.

 <h3 id="extension-of-the-cola-layout">Extension of the ColaLayout.ts</h3>